Heuscartist/gnipp/README.md

 ## 💻 Usage

+1. Create a virtual environment and install the dependencies using the requirements.txt file
-1. Download the Dataset from the following link and paste them into **data** folder in the root directory
+2. Download the Dataset from [here](https://drive.google.com/drive/folders/1gliQCbbAX8s4cyq0gpQKvZjnMpbnEPiI) and paste them into **data** folder in the root directory
-2. **Run the application**: Ensure all dependencies are installed, then execute the script.
+3. **Run the application**: Ensure all dependencies are installed, then execute the script.

     ```
     streamlit run app.py
     ```

-3. **Select a school**: Use the sidebar dropdown to choose a school location.
+4. **Select a country and school**: Use the sidebar dropdown to choose a school location.
-4. **Update information**: Click the update button after selecting a school to refresh data.
+5. **Update information**: Click the update button after selecting a school to refresh data.
-5. **View the network insights**:
+6. **View the network insights**:

     - The map displays network tower locations.